The List

 19 Colinton Road

-A Southside neighbourhood restaurant with a classy wine bar vibe, their relatively compact main menu offers carefully crafted fish dishes to share, along with some exceptional wines.
-The wine bar menu tilts to Mediterranean ‘tinned fish’ choices along with nibbles and sides.
+An unpretentious Southside neighbourhood bistro serving a relatively compact main menu.
+There are carefully crafted fish dishes to share along with a daily market special, and some exceptional wines.
+The bar menu tilts to Mediterranean tinned fish choices along with nibbles and sides.

 Fishers